-The European HIV testing week was supported by a number of international and pan-European organisations and institutions - including UNAIDS and the European Commission
+The European HIV testing week is supported by a number of international and pan-European organisations and institutions - including UNAIDS and the European Commission

 "People have the right to know their HIV status.
 It is essential that new approaches are generated to enable and empower people to access HIV testing without fear of stigma, discrimination or criminalisation.
 Community driven initiatives such as the European HIV testing week are an important contribution to ensuring that more people know their status and can access lifesaving treatment.
 It is an important contribution to Treatment 2015, UNAIDS’ initiative to rapidly expand access to treatment." said Michel Sidibé, Executive Director of the Joint United Nations Programme on HIV/AIDS (UNAIDS).

-Organisations and institutions that supported the European HIV testing week
+Organisations and institutions that support the European HIV testing week

-Tonio Borg, the European Commissioner for Health and Consumer Policy, released a statement explaining why he supported the European HIV testing week.
+Tonio Borg, the European Commissioner for Health and Consumer Policy, released a statement explaining why he supported European HIV testing week 2013.

-Let us know what you did during the European HIV testing week
+Let us know what you're doing for European HIV testing week

-The European HIV testing week will remain active on Twitter and Facebook – share a post, like us or tweet with the hashtag #EuroHIVtestweek to let us and our followers know what you did to help encourage people to come forward for a HIV test during the testing week.
-We would also like to hear about any other ongoing projects you are involved in to encourage more people to get tested for HIV.
+Join us on Twitter and Facebook – Share a post, like us or tweet with the hashtag #EuroHIVtestweek to let us and our followers know what you are planning to do or have done to encourage people to get tested.